-Diesel Exhaust Fluid (DEF) must be refilled when low or replaced when contaminated or your vehicle speed will be speed limited to 50 mph (80 km/h).
+Diesel Exhaust Fluid (DEF) warning messages and vehicle operations refilled when low or replaced when contaminated or your vehicle speed will be speed limited to 50 mph (80 km/h).
 In these conditions, drive with caution and refill DEF immediately.
 If the DEF becomes empty or contaminated and fluid is not replaced, your vehicle will become limited to idle speed only once stopped.
 In these conditions, be cautious where you stop your vehicle because you may not be able to drive long distances and will not be able to maintain highway speeds until you refill or replace the DEF.